A record may look as follows:

 (root or parent) key 1 value 1 key 2 value 2 ...

-Key nodes usually hold a short ASCII sequence — preferably using lowercase characters, spaces and dashes only — and must be unique.
+Key nodes usually hold a short text, and must be unique.
 Their order has no importance.
+Values are stored as child node(s) of their key.

 Records, or parts thereof, may be interpreted as tables: